 Public worship is permitted under the current lockdown.
 Everyone considering attending church should make their own decision about whether it is right for them to do so.
 And the current restrictions must be observed at all times.
 This page will be updated as things change, so please keep checking regularly.

 During the Coronavirus pandemic, we are able to do less than we normally do.
-For example, we are unable to sing as a congregation.
-And you should wear a face covering throughout the service.
-For most services, it isn’t necessary to book a place in advance but you should come early to avoid disappointment.
+We ask that you should wear a face covering throughout the service.
 Children are always welcome.

 Despite the restrictions, this is our worship.
 God is with us.